chaosloth/saml-oauth-bridge/README.md

 Note: the meta data file may contain the SP public key etc for signature validation etc.

+💥 IMPORTANT 💥: Edit the sp.twilio.xml file and adjust the Account SID to match your environment.

 ## Configure the OAUTH (Open ID Connect) Provider

 Configure the OAUTH provider as per your authentication (client) settings